 Baek Joo-ran (Lee Yoon-ji) come here on a rock climbing date with Kang Chul-nam (Lee Ha-yul) in episode 6 of The Third Charm / The 3rd Charm (제3의 매력) (JTBC, 2018).

-Yongma Falls Park/Yongma Waterfall Park [용마폭포공원], colloqually known as Yongpok [용폭], is a public municipal park at the feet of Yongma Mountain [용마산/龍馬山] where the artificial Yongma Waterfall — the tallest waterfall — in eastern Seoul can be found.
-The park also has other sports facilities, aside from the climbing rock wall and also has a garden that serves as a resting place for visitors, a waterfall plaza, and an observation deck.
-It’s located in Seoul’s neighborhood Myeonmok [Myeonmok-dong/면목동] in the Jungnang District [Jungnang-gu/중랑구].
+Yongma Falls Park/Yongma Waterfall Park [용마폭포공원], colloqually known as Yongpok [용폭], is a public municipal park at the feet of Yongma Mountain [용마산/龍馬山] where the artificial Yongma Waterfall — the tallest waterfall —in eastern Seoul can be found.
+It is located in Seoul’s neighborhood Myeonmok [Myeonmok-dong/면목동] in the Jungnang District [Jungnang-gu/중랑구].

-The 30m square round concrete structure seen in the background in Hello, Me! is an public art piece entitled ‘Oval Headquarters (타원본부)’ by artist Jeong Ji-hyun (정지현) who won the Seoul Metropolitan Government first ‘Public Art Citizen Idea Implementation Project (공공미술 시민아이디어 구현 프로젝트)’.
+The 30m square round concrete structure seen in the background in Hello, Me! is a public art piece titled ‘Oval Headquarters (타원본부)’ by artist Jeong Ji-hyun (정지현), who won the Seoul Metropolitan Government first ‘Public Art Citizen Idea Implementation Project (공공미술 시민아이디어 구현 프로젝트)’.
 The art work was inaugurated on October 12th, 2019.

 250-12, Yongmasan-ro, Jungnang-gu, Seoul, South Korea